lapa19/svv/README.md

 3. Multiprocessing (Python Library)

+4. Urllib (Python Library)

-4. MySQL, Apache server (Xampp most convenient)
+5. MySQL, Apache server (Xampp most convenient)

 To run the search engine, paste the files in the appropriate location on your system and run it like any normal php file on browser.
 Enter query in the search bar.
 The results will be displayed in approximately 10s.